Statistics on Pensioners in Finland 2019

 Retirement on old-age pension can also be deferred.
 The earnings-related old-age pension is increased if taken out late, after reaching the retirement age.
 Under the national pension scheme, the age threshold for the increase is 65 years.

-The earnings-related disability pension may be granted to persons aged 17 – 62 and the national pension scheme to persons aged 16 – 64 years if they have an illness which reduces their ability to work.
+The earnings-related disability pension may be granted to persons who have an illness which reduces their ability to work.
 Besides health, the person’s possibilities of earning a living (by such available work which the person can reasonably be expected to manage considering their education and training, age, previous activities, living conditions and other comparable factors) are considered.
 In the public sector it suffices that, due to an illness, a handicap or an injury, the person has become incapable of doing their own job.
 When assessing whether a 60-year-old person with a long work history is entitled to a disability pension, the occupational nature of the work inability is emphasized especially.

 The disability pension may be awarded either until further notice or as a fixed-term cash rehabilitation benefit.
 The cash rehabilitation benefit is granted if it can be expected that the person’s ability to work can be restored at least in part through treatment or rehabilitation.
 The granting of a cash rehabilitation benefit always requires a treatment or rehabilitation plan.